popgenDK/courses/summer2023/NGSinference/README.md

 ```
 </details>

-What are the information they contain?
+What information do they contain?

 <details>